lepisma/lepisma.github.io/_posts/2015-01-14-computer-programs-and-zipf-law.md

 comes from releasing new sources of value by providing access to products in the long tail."*

-Anyways, the exciting thing about living in current time is that we have data.
+Anyway, the exciting thing about living in current time is that we have data.
 Much more than what Zipf had.